Artists ALLUMINOUS 2025

 The collaboration between Sajoscha Talirz and Jette Vogel was created in collaboration with ALLUMINOUS program partner Vis à Vis.

-JAAP VAN DEN ELZEN & BLACK PENCIL
+JAAP VAN DEN ELZEN & ANTHONY FIUMARA (on behalf of ensemble Black Pencil)

 Light artist Jaap van den Elzen (Boxtel, 1977) uses light as a medium to transform space and time and to see things differently.
 He creates site-specific installations that are always immersive and become multi-sensory experiences.
 In collaboration with composer Anthony Fiumara, Jaap created "Waxing, Waning," a sound-lightscape at Muziekgebouw aan 't IJ in Amsterdam, where light becomes an instrument in a symphony.
 For GLOW Eindhoven, he created "Evolution of Light" with electroacoustic composer Augusto Meijer.
 This interactive installation transformed a barren concrete expanse beneath a parking lot into a magical world of light, shadow, and everything in between.
 For the Municipality of Diever, Jaap transformed the outdoor space into a light theater with various permanent light installations, featuring Shakespeare in the title role: "To see... or not to see."